Bongo (antelope)

 The bongo (Tragelaphus eurycerus) is a large, mostly nocturnal, forest-dwelling antelope, native to sub-Saharan Africa.
-Bongos are characterised by a striking reddish-brown coat, black and white markings, white-yellow stripes and long slightly spiralled horns.
+Bongos are characterised by a striking reddish-brown coat, black and white markings, white-yellow stripes, and long slightly spiralled horns.
 It is the only tragelaphid in which both sexes have horns.
-Bongos have a complex social interaction and are found in African dense forest mosaics.
+Bongos have complex social interactions and are found in African dense forest mosaics.
 They are the third-largest antelope in the world.

 The western or lowland bongo, T. e. eurycerus, faces an ongoing population decline, and the IUCN Antelope Specialist Group considers it to be Near Threatened on the conservation status scale.

 The eastern or mountain bongo, T. e. isaaci, of Kenya, has a coat even more vibrant than that of T. e. eurycerus.
 The mountain bongo is only found in the wild in a few mountain regions of central Kenya.
 This bongo is classified by the IUCN Antelope Specialist Group as Critically Endangered, with fewer individuals in the wild than in captivity (where it breeds readily).